Assessments

 Comprehensive assessment

-At this stage, a clinical interview and formal standardised assessments are conducted, with findings carefully integrated into a comprehensive written report.
+This stage involves a clinical interview alongside formal standardised assessments, with all findings brought together into a detailed written report.

 Feedback Session